 Remember point one of my list, have a plan and avoid standing forever at the station.
 Florence tram station was definitely a place where you wanted to head out as soon as possible.

-We made our way to the food and textile market, “Mercato di San Lorenzo” and walked down to the amazing Cattedrale di Santa Maria del Fiore.
+We made our way to the food and textile market, “Mercato di San Lorenzo” and walked down to the amazing Cattedrale di Santa Maria del Fiore in Florence.
 Another wow factor once you’re standing in front of it.
 Very impressive architecture and the attention to details is simply incredible.
 Just beautiful.

 It was then time to stop for an Ice-cream.
 Avoid stopping next to the most expensive ice-cream shop which has sparkling pink ice cream in the windows, and telling the kids they can have one, only to disappoint them once you have seen the price.
 Pretty much guaranteed to cause a meltdown of 2 very unhappy kids and some stressed parents trying to ease the situation with a “normal” ice cream.